Britain refers Paypal-iZettle merger for in-depth review

-(Reuters) - Britain’s competition regulator said on Wednesday that Paypal Holdings Inc’s (PYPL.O) $2.2 billion takeover of Swedish financial technology startup iZettle would be referred for an in-depth review.
+Dec 5 (Reuters) - Britain’s competition regulator said on Wednesday that Paypal Holdings Inc’s $2.2 billion takeover of Swedish financial technology startup iZettle would be referred for an in-depth review.

 The Competition and Markets Authority (CMA) said bit.ly/2L3gBjP Paypal had not addressed its concerns on how the deal could hurt competition and could lead to higher prices for customers, or worse quality of service.